COVID Resources for Addiction Patients

 - Next Distro will mail harm reduction supplies including syringes and other safer drug-use items to any address.
 Local organizations mail out supplies with traditionally a short turnaround time.

 Virtual Meetings, Groups and Resources

 If you or someone you love is in need of support and connection, the Maryland Department of Health (MDH) Behavioral Health Administration (BHA) put together a list of virtual meetings, ranging from Alcoholics Anonymous to gambling recovery programs.

-- Maryland Food Bank has a find-a-food-bank map of Maryland and information on applying for SNAP benefits.
+- Maryland Food Bank has a find-a-food-bank map of the state

 - United Way has a COVID-19 Community Economic Relief Fund to help with bills, rent and food.
 Call 1-866-211-9966 and provide your zip code for a list of local assisting agencies.